Life in DeLand

 Working in Florida During Your Stay

 You are permitted to work on the Stetson University campus during your stay here.
 Campus jobs include office and cafeteria work; sometimes even a bit of tutoring.
 Office jobs typically require typing.
 Interested students should refer to the Student Employment Program's website for more information.
-Students are eligible to work up to 20 hours per week, at an hourly rate of approximately $7 to $8, on campus during the exchange period.
+International students are eligible to work up to 20 hours per week on campus.
+Off campus employment is not allowed.

 Safety in the U.S. and DeLand